How to List Groups in Linux

 linuxize : linuxize sudo

-The id command prints information about the specified user and its groups.
-If the username is omitted it shows information for the current user.
+The id command prints information about the specified user and their groups.
+If the username is omitted, it shows information for the current user.

-For example to get information about the user linuxize you would type:
+For example, to get information about the user linuxize, run:

 id linuxize

-The command will show the user ID (uid), the user’s primary group (gid), and the user’s secondary groups (groups)
+The command shows the user ID (uid), the user’s primary group (gid), and the user’s secondary groups (groups):

 uid=1001(linuxize) gid=1001(linuxize) groups=1001(linuxize),27(sudo)

-To print only the names instead of the numbers use the -n option.
-Option -g will print only the primary group and -G all groups.
+To print group names instead of numbers, use the -n option.
+The -g option prints only the primary group and -G prints all groups.

-The following command will print the names of the groups the current user is a member of:
+The following command prints the names of all groups the current user belongs to:

 id -nG